 Private one to one guitar tuition:

 Steve has provided guitar lessons to many 100’s of people and has been teaching for decades.
-Many of his students are now professional musicians or guitar teachers themselves.
+Many of his former students are now professional musicians or guitar teachers themselves.

 A Graduate of the Musicians Institute, Hollywood California.
 He has provided guitar tuition for schools, colleges, guitar workshops, as well as private one to one tuition.
 Steve understands that the foundation of someones playing, the “building blocks”, need to be there and to be strong, to support further development.
 With this in mind, Steve’s tuition could be considered a very worthy investment.
 Steve is also a fully trained Yoga teacher with a diploma in anatomy and has been practising yoga for over ten years.
 This provides some advantage when teaching correct posture, and encouraging the maintenance of a healthy body and a long career as a musician whilst avoiding injury or fatigue.